 - People who are overweight

 Is there anything that can be done?There is no cure for vascular dementia, but the good news is that if it is identified early, then the risk factors can be modified and the rate of decline significantly slowed.
 Losing weight, stopping smoking, and controlling diabetes through diet and activity can all make a difference.
 Changing your eating habits to the MIND diet may help improve brain function and reduce dementia.
 It focuses on ten 'brain-healthy' foods, including berries, leafy green vegetables, nuts, whole grains, pulses all washed down with just a little red wine.
 It’s important that the doctor reviews all medication so that hypertension and any irregular heartbeats are controlled.
 Anyone at risk of small clots breaking off may be given mini-aspirin or other anti-clotting medication to decrease the danger.
 Looking forward, a new drug called Cerebrolysin has been shown to improve concentration, improve mood and boost memory in individuals affected by vascular dementia.
 Trials are still ongoing and it is still not available in the UK, but there is reason to be hopeful for the future.
-Any dementia diagnosis can be devastating, and an early diagnosis of vascular dementia can be a warning sign to change your lifestyle and get treatment in place to help maintain health and preserve function.

 Finding careAs the condition progresses, it may be sensible to find a carer.
 Acknowledging this early can help you to receive the care you need, prolonging your independence and ability to stay in your own home.